Biology

 The affinity is calculated with Prodigy-Lig, a structure-based method for the prediction of binding affinity in protein-small ligand complexes.
 The tool uses Gibbs free energy in kcal/mol to measure the binding affinity.
 The lower (more negative) the value, the stronger the binding.

 Requirements: The file must contain exactly one ligand, which needs to be chain H with the name UNL.
-This is automatically set using the Add SDF to PDB node.
+This is automatically set using the Add SDF to PDB node after docking.
 Otherwise, it needs to be set by hand.
 The PDB file can contain more than one chain, but not more than one ligand.

 References: